 Quarter your waist measurement (waist/4).
 This is the length each knife pleated section will need to be.
 Mine came out to 6.5″, so as I pleated towards the center, I measured and adjusted to 6.5″.
 In total, each side was 13″.

 Pin each pleat as you go, then run a basting stitch along the edge.
-I also like to secure everything with a zig-zag stitch along the top edge.

 |Both sides pleated up – you can see the gap where the pocket slit is.|